pipeforce/pipeforce.github.io/docs/guides/transformers/010_basics.md

           itemA.approved = @date.timestamp();
 ```

 As you can see, multiple do-expressions will be separated by a semicolon `;`.
-You can write them in one single line our in multiple lines using the pipe symbol `|`.
+You can write them in one single line, or in multiple lines using the pipe symbol `|`.
 The output will look like this:

 ```json
 [